 With your busy life, you want a beautiful garden without putting in a lot of work.
 With a few gardening tips on iron, an essential nutrient for your plants, you will be maintaining a stunning garden that makes you the envy of all who see it.
 It really can be as easy as fertilizer and the right amount of water to make you a garden hobbyist; add a little nutrient know-how, and you’ll be enjoying the fruits of your minimal labor.

 Chlorophyll is essential in making your plants green and healthy-looking.
 The amount of iron needed is minimal; however, it is an essential gardening nutrient in that, without chlorophyll, a plant cannot absorb energy from the sun and cannot grow.
 Nitrogen-fixing, development, and metabolism all depend on iron; without it, the plant will not perform and produce at its best.
 Iron naturally occurs in most soil and is also present in ferric oxide, which is a chemical in soil that provides a red color, making iron deficiency an unlikely concern in your thriving garden paradise.

 A simple gardening tip is to watch for any sign of an iron deficiency in your garden by keeping an eye out for sickly, yellow leaves.
-This will be most pronounced in newer leaves, as iron is an immobile nutrient in plants, being unable to be transported to newer growth suffering from deficiency.
+This will be most pronounced in newer leaves, as iron is an immobile nutrient in plants, being unable to be transported to newer growth suffering from a deficiency.
 Iron deficiency is called chlorosis.
 Chlorosis indicates a lack of chlorophyll production in the plant.